scenerystack/community/docs/reference/api/sim/PreferencesPanels.md

 # PreferencesPanels

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/preferences/PreferencesPanels.ts](https://github.com/phetsims/joist/blob/main/js/preferences/PreferencesPanels.ts) for the most up-to-date information.

 ## Overview

 The panels that contain preferences controls.
 There is one panel for every tab, and it is shown when the